microsoft/DirectXShaderCompiler/docs/DXIL.rst

 236 WaveMatrix_SumAccumulate                              Sum rows or columns of an input matrix into an existing accumulator fragment matrix
 237 WaveMatrix_Add                                        Element-wise accumulate, or broadcast add of fragment into accumulator
-238 AllocateNodeOutputRecords                             returns a handle for the output records 239 ReadFromNodeRecord                                    reads value at byteOffset from the input represented by input handle
+238 AllocateNodeOutputRecords                             returns a handle for the output records 239 GetNodeRecordPtr                                      retrieve node input/output record pointer in address space 6 240 IncrementOutputCount                                  Select the next logical output count for an EmptyNodeOutput 241 OutputComplete                                        indicates all outputs for a given records are complete 242 GetInputRecordCount                                   returns the number of records that have been coalesced into the current thread group
-240 WriteToNodeRecord                                     writes value to the record at output handle at byteOffset 241 IncrementOutputCount                                  Select the next logical output count for an EmptyNodeOutput 242 OutputCompleteRecord                                  indicates all outputs for a given records are complete 243 OutputCompleteNode                                    indicates all output for an output node is complete 244 GetInputRecordCount                                   returns the number of records that have been coalesced into the current thread group
+243 FinishedCrossGroupSharing                             returns true if the current thread group is the last to access the input
-245 FinishedCrossGroupSharing                             returns true if the current thread group is the last to access the input
+244 BarrierByMemoryType                                   Request a barrier for a set of memory types and/or thread group execution sync
-246 BarrierByMemoryType                                   Request a barrier for a set of memory types and/or thread group execution sync
+245 BarrierByMemoryHandle                                 Request a barrier for just the memory used by the specified object 246 CreateNodeOutputHandle                                Creates a handle to a NodeOutput 247 IndexNodeHandle                                       returns the handle for the location in the output node array at the indicated index
-247 BarrierByMemoryHandle                                 Request a barrier for just the memory used by the specified object 248 CreateNodeInputHandle                                 Creates a handle to a NodeInput 249 CreateNodeOutputHandle                                Creates a handle to a NodeOutput 250 IndexNodeHandle                                       returns the handle for the location in the output node array at the indicated index
+248 CreateNodeInputRecordHandle                           create a handle for an InputRecord 249 NodeOutputIsValid                                     returns true if the specified output node is present in the work graph
-251 CreateNodeInputRecordsHandle                          create a handle for an InputRecord
+250 GetRemainingRecursionLevels                           returns how many levels of recursion remain
 === ===================================================== =======================================================================================================================================================================================================================